annaesvensson/yellow-update/README.md

 ## How to show extensions

 You can show the current version of your website in a [web browser](https://github.com/annaesvensson/yellow-edit).
 Log in with your user account.
 Go to the settings.
-You can also show the current version at the [command line](https://github.com/annaesvensson/yellow-core).
+You can show the installed extensions at the [command line](https://github.com/annaesvensson/yellow-core).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php about`.
+You can optionally add the name of an extension.

 You can use shortcuts to show information about the website: